 Direction Control

 Parameter Description

-Sensor Scan Direction This command lets you select the Internal or external direction control .
+Sensor Scan Direction When in TDI stages 2, this command lets you select the Internal or external direction control .
 Use this feature to accommodate object direction change on a web and to mount the camera "upside down."

 Scan Direction Read the current direction.